-I am a diehard oatmeal fan, but I also love switching things up and enjoying other grain and grain-free porridge alternatives.
-Here I cooked up some buckwheat groats and used them to make both sweet and savoury breakfast bowls.
+I am a diehard oatmeal fan, but I also love to switch things up and enjoyother grain and grain-free porridge alternatives.
+Here I cooked some buckwheat groats and used them to make both sweet and savoury breakfast bowls.

 Despite what the name implies, buckwheat is NOT wheat.
-It is actually a gluten-free seed that is safe for individuals with Celiac disease and gluten sensitivity.
+It is actually a pseudo grain — a gluten-free seed with grain-like characteristics — that is safe for individuals with Celiac disease and gluten sensitivity.
 Buckwheat is rich in minerals and antioxidants, as well as fibre and plant-based protein.

 Ingredients for approximately 2 cups cooked groats:

 1 cup dry buckwheat groat

 cold water for soaking

 optional sweet porridge add-ins/toppings: stir in Nuzest Clean Lean protein powder, cinnamon and sweetener & top with coconut chips, diced fruit or berries, and cacao nibs or dark chocolate chips, or toppings of choice

 optional savoury toppings: microgreens, hemp seeds, diced avocado or guacamole, smoked salmon, fresh herbs, crunchy roasted lentils or chickpeas, poached or soft-boiled egg, sautéed mushrooms, smoked salt & pepper, or toppings of choice

 Soak buckwheat groats in cold water overnight.
 Rinse and drain.

 Combine pre-soaked groats, broth/water, and coconut milk in a medium pot over medium-high heat.